m1/Vars/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 --->

-Vars is a simple to use and easily extendable configuration loader with built-in loaders for INI, JSON, PHP, Toml, XML and YAML file types.
+Vars is a simple to use and easily extendable configuration loader with built-in loaders for ENV, INI, JSON, PHP, Toml, XML and YAML file types.
 It also comes built-in support for Silex and more frameworks (Symfony, Laravel etc) to come soon.

 ## Requirements

-Vars requires PHP version `5.3+` and if you want to use YAML you'll need the `symfony/yaml` library and similarly you'll need `yosymfony/toml` to use Toml files
+Vars requires PHP version `5.3+`.

+If you want to use YAML you'll need the [`symfony/yaml`](https://github.com/symfony/yaml) library and similarly you'll need [`yosymfony/toml`](https://github.com/yosymfony/toml) to use Toml files and [`m1/env`](https://github.com/m1/env) to use Env files.

 ## Install